spotify/HubFramework/documentation/Component programming guide.md

 Each component instance has a 1:1 relationship with its view, and is responsible for rendering a visual representation of a `HUBComponentModel`.
 A component can also (optionally) have child components nested within it.

 There are very few constraints on how a component may be implemented.
 You can, for example, choose to use Auto Layout or not, and use any `UIView` type as your view.
-Think of a component as your own rectangle to draw in, and whetever you draw in that rectangle is up to you.
+Think of a component as your own rectangle to draw in, and whatever you draw in that rectangle is up to you.

 ## The basics